What Is the Impact of Neighborhood Policing in New York City?

 When will study results be available?

-The two-and-a-half year evaluation began in late 2018 and will continue through mid-2021.
-RAND aims to have preliminary results available for the NYPD in 2019, and a final public report synthesizing all findings will be released in 2021.Download this summary of RAND's evaluation of Neighborhood Policing (PDF)
+The three-and-a-half year evaluation began in late 2018 and was delayed one year because of COVID-19.
+The evaluation will continue through mid-2022.Download this summary of RAND's evaluation of Neighborhood Policing (PDF)

 RAND is one of eight evaluation vendors on contract with the Mayor’s Office for Economic Opportunity (NYC Opportunity).
 NYC Opportunity partners with city agencies and other Mayoral offices to assist with evaluations of key citywide initiatives.